-In this article, we consider a question that comes up time after time: how long should an A/B test run before you can draw conclusions from it?
+One of the most popular questions when starting with experimentation is: How long should an A/B test run before you can draw conclusions from it?

 The graph above shows the change in the conversion rate of two versions of a page that were the subject of a test.
 The first version appears to break away and perform extremely well.
-The discrepancy between the two versions is gradually eroded as time goes by and two weeks after the test has begun there is hardly any observable difference at all.
+The discrepancy between the two versions is gradually eroded as time goes by – two weeks after the starting point there’s hardly any observable difference at all.

 - The statistical confidence level